eclipse-archived/codewind-eclipse/README.md

 Complete the installation:
 1. Install [Codewind from the Eclipse Marketplace](https://marketplace.eclipse.org/content/codewind).
 2. Open the **Codewind Explorer** view.
 Go to **Window**>**Show View**>**Other…**>**Codewind**>**Codewind Explorer**.
-3. Double-click the **Codewind** entry in the view to finish installing Codewind.
+3. Double-click the **Local** entry in the view to finish installing Codewind.
 The download is approximately 1 GB.
 For more information, see [Installing Codewind for Eclipse](https://www.eclipse.org/codewind/mdt-eclipse-installinfo.html).

 ## Using Codewind for Eclipse
-Right-click the **Local Projects** entry in the view to create new projects or add existing projects to Codewind.
+Right-click the **Local** entry in the view to create new projects or add existing projects to Codewind.
 After a project is created or added, it displays in the **Codewind Explorer** view.
 Right-click the project to see the available actions.

 [Features:](https://www.eclipse.org/codewind/mdteclipsemanagingprojects.html)</br>
 - **Open Application**: Opens the application in the default Eclipse browser.
 This action is only available when the application is running or debugging.